CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 ## Repository for Developing Video Classification/Action Recognition Models for the AI City Track Challenge #3 (2023)

-Done as part of my MQP for WPI (Summer 2023)
+Completed as part of my Major Qualifying Project for Worcester Polytechnic Institute (Summer 2023)

 ### Requirements
-- Python >= 3.8.10, pandas, tqdm, scikit-learn, pytorch >= 2.0.1
+- Python >= 3.8.10, pandas, tqdm, scikit-learn, pytorch == 1.8.0+c111, tensorrt (may have to upgrade pip3 first)
 - FFmpeg >= 4.2.7
 - GNU Parallel